-The Physical and Life Sciences department is located in the newly renovated Physical and Health Sciences Building.
-Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences, environmental technology and the forensics science technology programs.
+Physical & Health Sciences Building - The Physical and Life Sciences Department is located in this newly renovated facility.
+Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences, environmental technology, and the forensics science technology programs.
 The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and the latest application software for teaching and learning as well as for independent study and research.
 The health information technology and coding and reimbursement specialist curricula are located completely online.

 Biological Science (AAS)